marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 ### Safety

 There are no hazardous chemicals or materials involved in this protocol.
-Standard lab safety techniques should still be used such as wearing PPE to avoid skin or eye contact.
+Standard lab safety techniques should still be used, such as wearing PPE to avoid skin or eye contact.

 ### Training requirements